o3de/o3de.org/content/docs/user-guide/assets/scene-pipeline/scene-builder.md

 * GetGeneratedManifestExtension -- Gets the file extension for the generated manifest
 * PrepareForAssetLoading -- Before asset loading starts this is called to allow for any required initialization
 * LoadAsset -- Starts the loading of the asset at the given path in the given scene
-* FinalizeAssetLoading -- Can be used to do any work to complete loading such as adjusting the loaded content in the the SceneGraph
+* FinalizeAssetLoading -- Can be used to do any work to complete loading such as adjusting the loaded content in the SceneGraph
 * UpdateManifest -- After all loading has completed, this call can be used to adjust the manifest.

 The ``RequestingApplication`` input argument refers to the type of application that sent the event such as the O3DE Editor or the O3DE Asset Processor.